open-pay/openpay-ruby/README.md

 ##Developer Notes

 - bank accounts for merchant cannot be created using the api.
 It should be done through the dashboard.
+- Is recommended to reset your account using the dashboard when running serious testing (assure clean state)